banbox/bandoc/en-US/guide/quick_local.md

 ```
 :::
 <img style="width:480px;margin-top:10px" src="/img/compile.jpg"/>

+When you execute `go build` in your policy project, your policy will be packaged together with the banbot source code into a single executable file, which you can use for backtesting, live testing, or launching the WebUI, etc.

 ## Step 3.
 Configure environment variables
 For convenience in subsequent use, you need to set the environment variables `BanDataDir` and `BanStratDir`.